 Furthermore, we would like to point out that $i\o(m)$ matrices can be regarded as $M_\nu$ matrices with $\nu=\pm1/2$.
 Then, both~\eqref{3.2.3} and~\eqref{3.2.3a} can be rewritten into a unified expression

 where ${\mathcal A}_\nu$ is the multivariate inverse Abel transform~\eqref{2.2.8a}.
-This formula can be implicitly seen in the proof of~\eqref{p3.2.1}.
+This formula can be implicitly seen in the proof of Proposition~\ref{p3.2.1}.
 For example for $\nu=-1/2$, Eq.~\eqref{3.2.9} can be rewritten by pulling out the differential operator.
 Then, the $t$-integral is an inverse Hankel transform.
-Similar strategies applies for $\nu=1/2$ case.
-We point formula~\eqref{3.2.13a} out since it caries over to $M_\nu=\Mat(n,n+\nu)$ which will be discussed in the next section.
+Similar strategies applies to $\nu=1/2$ case.
+We point out formula~\eqref{3.2.13a} since it caries over to $M_\nu=\Mat(n,n+\nu)$ which will be discussed in the next section.

 \begin{remark} We would like to add one final remark before we briefly restate Proposition~\ref{p3.2.1} for the case $M_{1/2}=i\usp(2n)$.
 Equations~\eqref{3.2.3} and~\eqref{3.2.3a} can be rewritten into the joint distribution $f_{\mathrm{ev}}$ of the non-zero eigenvalues $\pm\lambda$ of the antisymmetric matrix $X\in i\o(m)$ with $\lambda=(\lambda_1,\ldots,\lambda_n)\in\mathbb{R}^n$ and $m=2n$ or $m=2n+1$.
 This distribution is either